OVER 400 YEARS OF CONNECTIONS BETWEEN CAPE TOWN & THAILAND

 Individuals and small groups are welcome to visit and engage on Cape and Thai heritage matters by appointment.

 Just drop an email to firstname.lastname@example.org - This is a FREE offering.

 * The above picture of Nelson Mandela and HRH Thai King Rama IX used by permission of the Royal Household, provided by HE Rubina Marks, Ambassador to Thailand until 2017

 The SA-Thai Heritage Reflection Centre is a place where people are able to come to learn more about Cape Camissa Heritage, Cape Slavery and the forced removals of Indigenes, and about the links between the Cape and Southeast Asia - particularly Thailand.

 The Centre has exhibits and video presentationa and books where people may relax and watch and read.
 Those involved in writing, film-making and researching are able to engage with historian and heritage activist Patric Tariq Mellet on these subjects.
 We also have visiting museum staff, cultural and youth groups who participate in talks and activities.
-The SATHRC is a project of a non-profit Trust; the STEP-UP 4 LIFE established almost a decade ago by Patric Tariq Mellet and Samantha Castle, dedicated to assisting youth to use an understanding, and the inspiration arising out of their ancestral heritage, to rise up above contemporary adversity and innovatively engage in solution-finding to challenges.
+The Heritage offerings are FREE and is dedicated to assisting youth to use an understanding, and the inspiration arising out of their ancestral heritage, to rise up above contemporary adversity and innovatively engage in solution-finding to challenges.